juv/kube-autorollout/README.md

 - **JFrog Artifactory compatiblity**: Special handling for JFrog Artifactory with a configuration of the [repository path method for docker](https://jfrog.com/help/r/jfrog-artifactory-documentation/the-repository-path-method-for-docker)
-- **Multi-container rollout**: Supports automated rollouts for Deployments with a pod template containing multiple containers
+- **Multi-container rollout**: Supports automated rollouts for Kubernetes resources with a pod template containing multiple containers
 - **Cron-based scheduling**: Configurable scheduling of the main controller loop with cron expressions
 - **Custom CA certificates**: Support for custom certificate authority certificates for secure TLS connections to private registries